addschile/ToyModelsMD.jl/README.md

-# MullerBrown
+# ToyModelsMD
-julia code to simulate a single particle in the Muller-Brown potential
+julia code to simulate molecular dynamics of toy models such as a single particle in the Muller-Brown potential